gianni-rosato/aviator/README.md

 By default, when you load a video file some parameters will be set to match the source as closely as possible.
 These parameters include the resolution and audio bitrate.
 Aviator's SVT-AV1 speed preset is set to 6 by default, with a CRF (Constant Rate Factor) level of 32.
 You can set a CRF from 0 to 63 using the slider, with larger numerical values indicating smaller filesize at the expense of visual quality.
 You can look at the detailed specifications behind each speed preset [here](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/CommonQuestions.md#what-presets-do).
 Speed 6 offers a good balance between speed & compression efficiency at any CRF level.

-The Grain Synth slider allows you to add artifical grain to your video to mimic its natural grain, which applies the artificial grain at decode time as a filter which makes it easier to encode grainy videos at high fidelity.
+The Grain Synth slider allows you to add artificial grain to your video to mimic its natural grain, which applies the artificial grain at decode time as a filter which makes it easier to encode grainy videos at high fidelity.

 ### Audio